eugenia1984/Egg-FS-java/README.md

 ## Notes
 I appreciate your interest in this Project <br/>
-⌨️ with ❤️ by [María Eugenia Costa](https://github.com/eugenia1984) 😊 and follow me at [LinkedIn]( http://www.linkedin.com/in/maríaeugeniacosta)
+⌨️ with ❤️ by [María Eugenia Costa](https://github.com/eugenia1984) 😊 and follow me at [LinkedIn - maria-eugenia-costa](https://www.linkedin.com/in/maria-eugenia-costa/)